 Nearby Crowborough, situated on the edge of the 6,500-acre Ashdown Forest, hosts a selection of independent and national retailers, including Waitrose.
 The general area is well-served by schools, both public and private, including Tonbridge, Sevenoaks, Holmwood House, The Mead and Mayfield.

 The spa town of Royal Tunbridge Wells is a 20-minute drive north along the A26, offering a wide range of restaurants, theatres, coffee shops and supermarkets.
-Of particular note are The Pantiles, a Georgian shopping promenade of independent cafes and restaurants.
+Of particular note are The Pantiles, a Georgian shopping promenade of independent eateries and shops.
 There is also an excellent range of pubs in the town, including the Sussex Arms and Ragged Trousers.

 Nearby, Sissinghurst Castle Garden is a fantastic place to visit all year round, a well-renowned garden designed by Vita Sackville-West and Harold Nicholson in the early 1930s.
 The nearest swimming beach, a favourite of the current owners, is Seaford, a 45-minute drive from the house.
 Mayfield, on the East Sussex side of the border, is also close and has a striking medieval high street with more pubs, coffee shops and views.